gzalles/gzalles/README.md

 - 👋 Hi, I’m @gzalles
 - 👀 I’m interested in ... privacy, ownership and equity
-- 🌱 I’m currently learning ... how to as for help
+- 🌱 I’m currently learning ... how to ask for help
 - 💞️ I’m looking to collaborate on ... spatial audio research and music projects
 - 📫 How to reach me ... email gzalles at ucsd edu